vertexproject/synapse/docs/synapse/devguides/devops_cortex.rst

 If you chose to mirror from the top layer of a remote view, that view will have the opportunity to fire triggers and enforce model constraints on the changes being provided by the mirrored layer.

-To specify a remote layer as the upstream, us a Telepath URL which includes the shared object ``*/layer/<layeriden>`` such as ``tcp://cortex.vertex.link/*/layer/8ea600d1732f2c4ef593120b3226dea3``.
+To specify a remote layer as the upstream, use a Telepath URL which includes the shared object ``*/layer/<layeriden>`` such as
+``tcp://cortex.vertex.link/*/layer/8ea600d1732f2c4ef593120b3226dea3``.
 To specify a remote view, use the shared object ``*/view/<viewiden>`` such as ``tcp://cortex.vertex.link/*/view/8ea600d1732f2c4ef593120b3226dea3``.